intangere/NewHope_X25519_XSalsa20_Poly1305/README.md

 This is the bare minimum possible implementation in twisted.
 There is no packet structure and a few bugs<br>
 and very poor error handling.
 This will be updated in the future when I have more time.<br>
 I just wanted to demonstrate one way in which you can implement the key exchange over a network.<br>
+The twisted example also does not combine the keys at the end but it is only one extra line to do so.<br>